Elliptical machine: benefits, contraindications, and technique

 - Gluteal muscles (in particular the large gluteal);

-- Musculature of the cortex (back and abdominals);
+- The musculature of the cortex (back and abdominals);

 - Thoracic musculature;